Breastfeeding in public

-One of the most common reasons why a lot of breastfeeding women give up breastfeeding is because they feel uncomfortable feeding out in public.
-It’s true that if your culture is not accommodating of breastfeeding, and there’s actually a taboo in society, then this can make it even harder.
+One of the most common reasons why a lot of breastfeeding women give up breastfeeding (why do women struggle) (supporting a breastfeeding mother) is because they feel uncomfortable feeding out in public – and it’s true that if your culture is not accommodating of breastfeeding, and there’s actually a taboo in society, then this can make it even harder.

 So whilst I know that some mothers are quite happy to get out and feed in public even a few days after the birth, for instance, the majority of people do take that little bit of time to build up confidence.
 So if you are just getting to grips with breastfeeding at the moment, build up your confidence at home first – and then it can be a lot easier when you’re feeding out in public.

-As soon as you do feel confident to get out and about it can be a great thing to take somebody with you, maybe a friend or relative who can just help to boost your confidence.
-Of course there are different laws in different countries relating to breastfeeding, but certainly here in England and Wales the Equality Act 2010 protects breastfeeding in public, and that law states that a business cannot discriminate against mothers who are breastfeeding a child of any age.
+But as soon as you do feel confident to get out and about it can be a great thing to take somebody with you, maybe a friend or relative who can just help to boost your confidence, but of course there are different laws in different countries relating to breastfeeding, but certainly here in England and Wales the Equality Act 2010 protects breastfeeding in public, and that law states that a business cannot discriminate against mothers who are breastfeeding a child of any age.

 So although the law does allow breastfeeding practically anywhere, there are some caveats to that.
 One of those caveats is if there was considered to be a health and safety risk because of breastfeeding, and another such caveat is an area which is providing a service solely for men, as long as that is done within the law itself.